benyamxn/persian-latex/README.md

 # Features and user guide

 ## Config
-In order to start using the template yourself, open the `configs.tex` file and chang the macros accordingly.
+In order to start using the template yourself, open the `configs.tex` file and change the macros accordingly.
 Do NOT remove the first `%` for any of them.
 ```Latex
 \logotrue % delete this line if you don't want to have the logo of your institude appear at top.